and-r/anyflyer/README.md

 Aircraft data, placed in aircraft directory, consist of three types of files: .dat files contain physical properties, they are arranged similarly to settings.txt., Files with .3ds extension are mesh files of 3D Studio type.
 There are also textures, one for each aircraft is minimum, however each texture should correspond with one mesh in the .3ds file.

 ## Project status
 The project is in an initial status, there are many features to add.
 However, at this point, a question arises: What is the project's final goal, what and how should it be in the 1.0 version?
-Well, me, as its creator, can not precisely answer it because my motivation was mainly just making it, not preparing to a certain set of features :-)
+Well, me, as its creator, can not precisely answer it because my motivation was mainly just making it, not preparing a certain set of features :-)

-Anyway I can imagine functionalities that can be included.
-First is release as Linux package.
-Other ones:
+Anyway I can imagine functionalities that can be added.
+They are:
+* sound fx
-* propeller engines which generate torque
+* propeller engines that generate torque
 * camera zooming

 ## License